What are portfolios?

 Make your evidences relevant and specific.

 Whatever information you choose to include, be specific about what it is that you want to convey and demonstrate that as detailed as you can.
-Where you provide evidence for having assessed students’ work, for example, be specific about the chosen part shows your achievement and learning and how your wider teaching practice has changed on that basis.
+Where you provide evidence for having assessed students’ work, for example, be specific about the chosen part showing your achievement and learning and how your wider teaching practice has changed on that basis.

 Be reflective and evaluative.